peterbourgon/ff/README.md

 ## Priority

-Command-line args have the highest priority, because they're explicitly given to each running instance of a program by the user -- we call command-line args the "user" configuration.
+Command-line args have the highest priority, because they're explicitly given to each running instance of a program by the user.
+Think of command-line args as the "user" configuration.

-Envioronment variables have the next-highest priority, because they reflect configuration set in the runtime context -- we call env vars the "session" configuration.
+Environment variables have the next-highest priority, because they reflect configuration set in the runtime context.
+Think of env vars as the "session" configuration.

-Config files have the lowest priority, because they represent config that's static to the host -- we call config files the "host" configuration.
+Config files have the lowest priority, because they represent config that's static to the host.
+Think of config files as the "host" configuration.

 # Commands